wally99/Mr_Potato_Head/README.md

 ##Remember: **Fork, Change, Push, Pull**

 ##Bonus:
-Create a button the sits below Mr. Potato Head that when it is clicked your body part will show and hide.
+Create a button that sits below Mr. Potato Head.
+When it is clicked, your body part will show and hide.